Shimizu-Technology/shimizu-order-suite/README.md

   - Menu items can have advance_notice_hours for items requiring preparation time (e.g., 24 hours)
   - Restaurants can have multiple menus with one set as active via current_menu_id
   - Menus can be cloned to create variations for special events
+  - Menu items have inventory tracking fields and low_stock_threshold
+  - Menu items have cost_to_make for profitability analysis

 - **MerchandiseCollection**: Merchandise collection management
   - Belongs to restaurant